Erdal Nuhbasa – Law and Consulting Firm – Legal Services

 Inheritance Law is placed in Turkish Civil Code and main purpose of the law is to protect any right of the people who are counted as family in the law.
 Defining the Turkish Inheritance Law may look easy but when it is about the execution of the law, it is one of the hardest type of the law.
 Unfortunately deceasing is the painful side of the life we are born and we die.
 After the burial procedures you must handle one more thing which the subject of the law: Inheritance

 As Erdal Nuhbasa Law Firm we help you to handle this process with our experienced Turkish Inheritance Lawyer.
 As we mentioned above, Inheritance Law has different rules and complicated process.
 So, it is the best way to find a Turkish Inheritance Attorney and let him/her tell you all the details and manage the process.
+Whether you need assistance with the division of assets, representation in disputes, or advice on legal obligations, our team ensures that every step aligns with the applicable laws.

 How is the Inheritance Law in Turkey?